 A debt collector can call to collect the unpaid debt but the law states how and when this can be done.
 Creditors, including banks and payday loan lenders have been known to cross the legal line sometimes in order to collect unpaid debt.
 The state of Wisconsin acknowledges specific laws which exist to protect consumers and to protect debtors after bankruptcy has been finalized.
 Some of the key laws are noted and briefly explained below…

-Sometimes banks or other creditors will carry out behavior which is illegal according to The Wisconsin Consumer act.
+- The Wisconsin Consumer Act.
+Sometimes banks or other creditors will carry out behavior which is illegal according to the WI Consumer act.
 For example, they may try to continue to collect for debt that is no longer the responsibility of the debtor.
 In the event that this happens to you, is important to have a general understanding of consumer protections such as The Wisconsin Consumer Act.
-Click here for more detailed information about the Wisconsin Consumer Act.

-The Federal Trade Commission protects consumers through The Fair Debt Protection Act.
+- Fair Debt Collection Practices Act.
+The Federal Trade Commission protects consumers through the Fair Debt Collection Practices Act.
 This includes the prevention of fraud, deception, or misrepresentation by those entities who wish to collect unpaid bills and loans.
 This act pertains to household debts, personal debts, and family debt such as medical bills, car loans or credit cards.
 However, it does not cover debts incurred to run a business

 If creditors stop calling and harassing you, the silence will be short-lived.
 This is because without a debt resolution or repayment, the debt continues to exist.
 If there is a break in the harassment, it may be a good time to tackle your debt issue head on.
 Your first step should be to speak with an attorney that can relate to your financial situation and can clearly explain you’re your rights.
 The people you’ll meet at Debt Advisors are bankruptcy experts.
 They have the experience and know-how to get you out of debt….and the ability to clearly explain and utilize Wisconsin Laws to protect you.
 Making the call is the single most important thing that you can do right now.